python/cpython/Doc/library/pickle.rst

    module; the pickle module searches the module namespace to determine the object's module.
 This behaviour is typically useful for singletons.

-   When a tuple is returned, it must be between two and five items long.
+   When a tuple is returned, it must be between two and six items long.
    Optional items can either be omitted, or ``None`` can be provided as their value.
 The semantics of each item are in order: